 Sources of Insurance Regulation

-Insurance companies and their products are mostly regulated by the states, but the federal government also provide some regulations.
-The insurance market is also regulated to some extent by court rulings that have modified existing regulations.
+Insurance companies and their products are regulated by the states, but the federal government also provide some regulations.
+The insurance market is also somewhat regulated by court rulings that have modified existing regulations.
 Although most insurance companies operate across state lines, and many have argued that federal regulation would be simpler and more economical, the federal government has allowed the states to maintain their primacy in regulating insurance markets.

 States Regulate Insurance